 One of the nation’s preeminent plaintiffs’ law firms, Seeger Weiss is best known for multidistrict mass torts and class actions in both state and federal court—and especially for taking those cases to trial.
 From offices in New York, New Jersey, Pennsylvania, and Massachusetts, the firm has represented over 10,000 individuals, companies, and governments across the United States who have been injured or defrauded on a massive scale.

-Since its founding in 1999, it has led many of the most complex and high-profile cases in the country: the National Prescription Opiate Litigation, which the Washington Post called “the largest federal court case in U.S. history”; the ongoing “Dieselgate” scandal; the sprawling multistate litigation on behalf of survivors of child sexual abuse; and the history-making Football League Players’ Concussion Injury Litigation.
+Since its founding in 1999, it has led many of the most complex and high-profile cases in the country: the National Prescription Opiate Litigation, which the Washington Post called “the largest federal court case in U.S. history”; the ongoing “Dieselgate” scandal; the sprawling multistate litigation on behalf of survivors of child sexual abuse; and the history-making National Football League Players’ Concussion Injury Litigation.

 With the resources and dedication to take on the world’s largest corporations, the firm has faced down the likes of Merck, Volkswagen, 3M, Syngenta, and the NFL—and secured justice for our clients.
-Working in a broad array of practice areas, the firm a reputation for sticking with a case from beginning to end.
+Working in a broad array of practice areas, the firm has a reputation for sticking with a case from beginning to end.

 An early milestone, Seeger Weiss served at the helm of the nationwide Vioxx litigation against Merck, the manufacturers of the prescription arthritis drug now thought to lead to an increased risk of heart attack and stroke.
 The firm had prominent roles since the case’s inception in both the federal and New Jersey state court litigations: Seeger as co-lead of the plaintiffs’ steering committee in the Vioxx multidistrict litigation before the Honorable Eldon E. Fallon; Buchanan as co-liason counsel in the New Jersey state Vioxx litigation before the Honorable Carol E. Higbee, J.S.C.
 “There is probably no other law firm as knowledgeable about Vioxx,” Judge Higbee wrote in a 2005 state class certification ruling.
 This comment, made by a judge in a particular case, is not an endorsement of the firm’s legal skill or ability.